cilogon/access-identity/faq.md

 ## Users

 1. Can I use my existing XSEDE account with ACCESS?
-   - Yes, your ACCESS account is the same as your XSEDE Portal account.
-Please do not create a new ACCESS account.
+   - Yes, your ACCESS ID is the same as your XSEDE Portal account.
+Please do not create a new ACCESS ID.
 You do not need to change your password or your Duo registration during the transition from XSEDE to ACCESS.

 ## Admins